-How our audit addressed the key audit matter

-Our audit procedures among others included:

-- Reading the sale and purchase agreement relating to the acquisition to understand key terms and conditions and confirming our understanding of the transaction with Management. - Evaluating the measurement of the consideration transferred. - Evaluating the identified assets and liabilities against the terms of the sale and purchase agreement - For the measurement of the identified assets and liabilities, evaluating: - the fair values of the identified assets and liabilities at acquisition date; and - the cash flow forecasts used in the measurement of the identifiable intangible assets, which included assessing the appropriateness of future cash flow forecasts and discount rates applied to those forecasts against the historic performance of the business and considering the impact and likelihood of known future events. - Evaluating the related disclosures about the acquisition of the Takapuna Franchise included in Note 29 in the Group's consolidated financia statements.
+Addit Matter Acquisition of Takanun - How our audit addressed the law Acquisition of Takapuna Franchise As disclosed in Note 29 of the Group's consolidated financial statements the Group Acquired the Takapuna Franchise during the year ended 31 March 2017.
+The acquisition was significant to our audit due to the size of the acquisition (consideration transferred of \$1,298,067) and the subjectivity and complexity inherent in the burg How our audit addressed the key audit matter Our audit procedures among others included: Reading the sale and purchase agreement relating to the acquisition to understand key terms and conditions and confirming our understanding of the transaction with Management.
+Management has completed a r Evaluating the measurement of the consideration transferred. measure the consideration transferred, and allocate Evaluating the identified assets and liabilities against the terms of the sale and purchase agreement. acquisition-date fair values.
+For the measurement of the identified assets and liabilities, evaluating: This process involves complex and subjective estimation and judgement by Management on the following: the fair values of the identified assets and liabilities at acquisition date; and the accounting treatment of the acquisition; identification of the assets acquired and liabilities assumed; the cash flow forecasts used in the measurement of the identifiable intangible assets, which included assessing the appropriateness of future cash flow f the future performance of the acquired business; against the historic performance of the discount rates applied to future cash flow forecasts; and likelihood of known future events. • Evaluation

+• Evaluating the related disclosures about the acquisition of the Takapuna Franchise included in Note 29 in the Group's consolidated financia statements.